All guides

 Add sync only when needed

-Sync helps once you want comparison analysis, but it should never be the first requirement.
+Sync becomes useful when you want AI analysis, but it should be an explicit choice.

 Why it matters